 You've probably heard of the most controversial type of cookie in terms of data privacy.
 Third-party cookies usually track your behavior for advertising purposes, and they can even follow users across websites.

 Unlike first-party cookies, third-party cookies often aren't even due to the website you're visiting.
 Instead, they’re usually embedded in ads, videos, or banners.
 A good example of a third-party cookie is seeing recurring clothing ads after browsing.
+Even clicking the Facebook "like" button uses third-party cookies.
+That's why we recommend using an ad blocker that stops cookies and trackers.

 Session cookies

-Session cookies are temporary cookie files, which are erased when you close your browser.
-When you restart your browser and go back to the site that created the cookie, the website will not recognize you, and you'll have to log back in (if login is required) or select your preferences/themes again if the site uses these features.
+When you restart your browser and go back to the site that created the session cookie, the website will not recognize you, and you'll have to log back in (if login is required) or select your preferences/themes again if the site uses these features.
+If you do revisit that same website, a new session cookie will be generated, which will store your browsing information and will be active until you leave the site and close your browser.

 Persistent cookies